How to Become a School Bus Driver in Texas (2026)

 coach

-A career as a school bus driver in Texas offers a unique combination of community impact, job stability, and a flexible schedule that's hard to find elsewhere.
-With nearly 60,000 drivers employed across the state, this role is essential for the daily operation of every school district.
-For those seeking a rewarding part-time career, the path is straightforward and often includes paid training, leading to a median state salary of $47,210 per year (BLS, May 2024).
+A career as a school bus driver in Texas offers a unique combination of community impact, job stability, and a flexible schedule.
+With over 30,000 drivers employed across the state, this role is essential for the daily operation of every school district.
+For those seeking a rewarding career with paid training opportunities, the path is straightforward and leads to an annual mean wage of $42,710 per year (BLS, May 2024).

-This guide covers the exact steps, from getting your commercial license to your first day on the route.
+This guide covers the exact steps to get you from the application process to your first day on the route.

 Where Can I Find School Bus Driver Classes in Texas?